Mera Peak Trek in Nepal - Climbing Your First Six-Thousander

 Trek to Khare

 We will trek to Khare after breakfast early in the morning.
-It will take us 3 hours to trek through the main trial.
+It will take us 3 hours to trek through the main trail.
 We will spend the night in a small lodge in Khare.

 Khare